In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 - Consider weight distribution

-What are the best vehicles for camper van conversion?
+What are the best vehicles for conversion into a Campervan?

 - Mercedes-Benz Sprinter